22 April 2021

 can rest in peace.
 On Anzac Day, it is followed by one or two minutes of

-silence, then a second bugle call, Reveille (also known as The Rouse).
+silence, then a second bugle call, either Reveille or the Rouse.

 The Anzac biscuit